Foliate (software): Technology

+Version 3.0.0 added GTK 4 and LibAdwaita support.
+Released in November 2023, it is a full rewrite of the app.
+It now has its own e-book parser and renderer.

 Distribution

-Foliate is published as Free Software, and therefore with its complete source code, under the terms of the GNU General Public License in version 3 or later.
+Foliate is published as Free Software, and therefore with its complete source code, under the terms of the GNU General Public License version 3 or later.
 It was first published on 26 May 2019 on GitHub.

-Binary files are distributed primarily as Flatpak packages via flathub.
+Binary files are distributed primarily as Flatpak packages via Flathub.
 These can be installed on several major Linux distributions using on-board tools.

 It has been included in the default package repositories of several distributions, including Fedora, Arch and OpenSUSE.
 Additionally, there are Snap packages available through the snap store and a .deb file for Debian-based distributions which can also be installed and updated via a Personal Package Archive under Ubuntu and its siblings.
 It can be also installed in an Android phone using Termux and VNC.